emilstu/CAE_Feature_Extraction/README.md

          - [segmentation.nii.gz](classification/patients/CT_FFR_25/segmentation.nii.gz)(output)
          - [cluster.nii.gz](classification/patients/CT_FFR_25/cluster.nii.gz)(output)

 The results from the automatic segmentaton and clustering will be saved in the patients folder for classification (marked output)

-### CAE
-### Automatic segmentation
-### Clustering (k-means)
-### Feature Extraction
-### SVM-classification

 ## Setting parameters
 ### CAE
 Convolutional autoencoder for dimensionality reduction of image patches.
 The CAE can be trained using either 2D and 3D patches.
-Utilized on CAE data, where manual segmentations are available.
 #### 2D-CAE
 To utilize 2D autoencoder the patch-size has to be on the form
 ```bash